Harvey1419/weatherApp/README.md

 # weatherApp
 Weather App

-#welcome To mi weather app
+Welcome To mi weather app

-##To start the app, only do a double click on the file weather.html
+To start the app, only do a double click on the file login.html

-#when u add a new favorite weather, there's 6 seconds to start to watch the api call
+When u add a new favorite weather, there's 6 seconds to start to watch the api call

 Enjoy